SCB LEGAL

 Lawyer A person that has undertaken the relevant studies and training.
 A family lawyer work in family law and can help individuals understand family law and how it applies to their situation, as well as helping them to resolve any issues they may have in dispute.

-Lawyer Assisted Mediation This is where in the dispute resolution process you can seek advice as you progress through the decision making about your issues in dispute.
-Aids in confident decision making.
+Lawyer Assisted Mediation This is where in the dispute resolution process you are represented by a lawyer during the dispute resolution process.
+The lawyer can provide advice as you progress through the decision making process about any issues in dispute and aids in confident decision making.

 Leave In the legal context, leave means permission.
 For example, if the time has passed when a person could appeal a decision, the Court may give leave (permission) to allow the process to take place outside of the usual limits.